zhalderwood/neural-network/README.md

 I was surprised I was able to get such quick results, but I went with it and dropped down to 30 epochs.
 That consistently got me the best test scores, around 77%.
 In general that isn't a great score for a neural network with supervised training... but by my understanding, this data was too limited anyway.
 So with that, I decided to wrap up the project and submit what you see in my repo.

 ```
-# Here's a snippet of the console output during from the final epoch:
+# Here's a snippet of the console output from the final training epoch:

 Epoch 30/30